Diabetes mellitus is a term for a group of disorders that cause elevated blood sugar (glucose) levels in the body.

 - Asian Americans

-It is the seventh leading cause of death in the United States.
+According to the ADA, diabetes is the seventh leading cause of death in the United States.